claudio-silva/claude-artifact-runner/README.md

 The tool outputs an HTML file in your current directory, which contains all the code for running the application (HTML, CSS, JavaScript and a *favicon*).

-This file can be deployed to any **static** web hosting service or cloud platform.
+This file can be deployed to any **static** web hosting service or cloud platform, and **sometimes** it can even be opened directly from the filesystem (double-click the HTML file or open the URL `file://path/to/file.html`), but with some caveats (see below).

 ### If you want to view a previously built Artifact